State Authorization Reciprocity Agreement (SARA)

-Students have the right to file a complaint against an institution when these requirements are not followed or regarding the loss of tuition and fees as a result of unfair business practices.
-Institutions must provide both current and prospective students with contact information for filing complaints with its accrediting body and the appropriate state agency for handling complaints in a student’s resident state.
+Federal regulations require that institutions provide both current and prospective students with contact information for filing complaints with the educational institution, with its accrediting body and the appropriate state agency for handling complaints in the state where a student is located.

-If you have a complaint about UNC-Chapel Hill distance education programs and the issue could not be resolved internally, the following options are available to you:
+If you have a complaint about UNC-Chapel Hill’s Online and Distance education courses/programs, the following options are available to you:

-If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
-Please review the NC Post-Secondary Complaint Policy print and complete the NC Post-Secondary Complaint Form (PDF)and submit the complaint to:
+Located in North Carolina: If a complaint cannot be resolved through the institution’s complaint process (Step 1), students may file a complaint with the North Carolina Post-Secondary Education Complaints unit

 North Carolina Post-Secondary Education Complaints